ucan-wg/revocation/README.md

 [SPKI/SDSI] is closely related to UCAN.
 A different format is used, and some details vary (such as a delegation-locking bit), but the core idea and general usage pattern are very close.
 UCAN can be seen as making these ideas more palatable to a modern audience and adding a few features such as content IDs that were less widespread at the time SPKI/SDSI were written.

-[X.509 Certificate Revocation Lists][RFC 5280] defines two kinds of certificate invalidaton: temporary ("hold") and permanent ("revocation").
+[X.509 Certificate Revocation Lists][RFC 5280] defines two kinds of certificate invalication: temporary ("hold") and permanent ("revocation").
 This RFC also includes a field for indicating a reason for revocation.
-UCAN Revocation has no concept of a temporary hold on a capabilty, but this behaviour MAY be emulated by revoking a credential and issuing a new UCAN with a `nbf` field set to a time in the future.
+UCAN Revocation has no concept of a temporary hold on a capability, but this behavior MAY be emulated by revoking a credential and issuing a new UCAN with a `nbf` field set to a time in the future.

 [ZCAP-LD] is closely related to UCAN, but situated in the W3C-style linked data world (the "LD" in ZCAP-LD).
-Revocation in ZCAP-LD is only granted to those who have a special caveat on a capabilty.
-In contrast, UCAN capabilties MAY be revoked by anyone in the relevant deleagtion path.
+Revocation in ZCAP-LD is only granted to those who have a special caveat on a capability.
+In contrast, UCAN capabilities MAY be revoked by anyone in the relevant delegation path.

 [OAuth 2.0 Revocation][RFC 7009] is very similar to UCAN revocation.
 It is largely concerned with the HTTP interactions to make OAuth revocation work.
-OAuth doesn't have a concept of subdelegation, so only the user that has been granted the token can revoke it.
+OAuth doesn't have a concept of sub-delegation, so only the user that has been granted the token can revoke it.
 However, this may cascade to revocation of other tokens, but the exact mechanism is left to the implementer.

-While strctly speaking being about assertions rather than capabilities, [Verfiable Credential Revocation][VC Revocation] spec follows a similar pattern to those listed above.
+While strictly speaking being about assertions rather than capabilities, [Verfiable Credential Revocation][VC Revocation] spec follows a similar pattern to those listed above.

-[E][E-lang]-style [object capabilities][Robust Composition] use active nework connections with [proxy agents][Robust Composition] to revoke delegations.
+[E][E-lang]-style [object capabilities][Robust Composition] use active network connections with [proxy agents][Robust Composition] to revoke delegations.
 Revocation is achoeved by shutting down that proxy to break the authorizing reference.
-In many ways, UCAN Revocation attempts to emulate this behaviour.
-Unlike UCAN REvocations, E-style object capabilities are [fail-stop] and thus by defnition not partition tolerant.
+In many ways, UCAN Revocation attempts to emulate this behavior.
+Unlike UCAN Revocations, E-style object capabilities are [fail-stop] and thus by defnition not partition tolerant.

 # 6 Acknowledgements